 In this article

-Depending on your implant placement position and jaw, a dentist may recommend a custom abutment designed specifically for you.
-In other cases, prefabricated abutments are suitable.
+It links the crown, bridge, or denture to the implant.
+Depending on your implant’s position and jaw, a dentist may recommend a custom abutment design specifically for you.
+In other cases, prefabricated abutments may be used.

 Placing an abutment is a minor surgical procedure usually performed under local anesthesia.